josejrrosas/SOC-L1-Alert-Triage-THM/README.md

 ### Task 4 – Alert Prioritization
 Practiced prioritizing tickets:
 - Handle oldest alerts first.
-- Medium-severity alerts should be addressed before low-severity ones.
+- Critical alerts should be addressed before Medium-severity and Medium-severity alerts should be addressed before low-severity ones.

 ### Task 5 – Alert Triage
 Worked through tickets one by one, analyzing context, then either **closing false positives** or **escalating true positives**.
 Learned the importance of making consistent, documented decisions.